samsuh/2026-journal/README.md

 For right: Start on finger 1, and cross after finger 3.
 If these get too easy, do 2 octave scales, or group them by every time you change thumb position.
 Advanced exercise is "scale mush" where you mush the keyboard but only hit notes in the scale; useful for jazz improvisers.

+3. Ear training.
+Exercise 1: Play a simple melody and identify the intervals happening Exercise 2: transpose the melody to different scales

 ## 1/14/26